The best monitors in 2024

 Reasons to avoid

-The Alienware AW5520QF 55-Inch OLED gaming monitor puts a killer OLED display into a TV-like size that's made for big screen gaming.
-With a size that toes the line between TV and monitor, the 55-inch display has a highly polished design, a cornucopia of great features and key gaming monitor features such as DisplayPort connectivity and fast 120Hz refresh rates.
+With a size that toes the line between TV and monitor, this 55-inch display has a highly polished design, a cornucopia of great features and key gaming-focused plus points, such as DisplayPort connectivity and fast 120Hz refresh rates.
 And while it's technically not a TV, it also comes with a slick remote control to adjust the picture settings and navigate menus from the comfort of your couch.
+As someone who has lost count of how many times I’ve thrown a massive temper tantrum trying to navigate menus with buttons that normally lie on the underside of a monitor, that remote is a real life-saver.

 But it's not just a TV-sized monitor, it's also a superb OLED gaming display.
 The Alienware boasts a huge color gamut and accuracy that rivals some of the best TVs on the market.
-The AW5520QF's price will probably scare off folks on a budget, but if you do your PC or console gaming in the living room or want a truly premium monitor, Alienware's behemoth screen is well-suited to the job.
-And since a computer can stream almost anything, so you'll be able to watch, listen to or play whatever you want.
+The AW5520QF's price will no doubt scare off folks on a budget, but if you do your PC or console gaming in the living room or want a truly premium monitor, Alienware's colossal screen is better suited to the job than pretty much any other monitor I can currently think of.
+And since a computer can stream almost anything, you'll be able to watch, listen to or play whatever you want on the Alienware AW5520QF.

 Read our full Alienware AW5520QF review.